MA in Educational Policy Studies

 - SED RS 753 Causal Design in Education Research (4 cr)

-Students complete 7 to 8 credits of graduate-level courses (approximately two courses) with topics related to education and policymaking.
-One elective course must be taken outside of the Wheelock College of Education & Human Development.
+Students complete 8 credits of graduate-level courses (approximately two courses) on topics related to research methods, education, human development, and/or policymaking.
+One elective course can be taken outside of the Wheelock College of Education & Human Development.
 Courses are selected in consultation with an academic advisor.